 Modern boilers operate much more quietly than older types

-System and regular boiler equipment tend to operate at a similar noise rate to that of combi boilers.
-The quietest systems however are modern-day boilers, which boast a much lower decibel rating than that of older boiler set-ups.
+System and regular boiler equipment tend to operate at a similar noise rate to that of combi boilers, so the quietest systems however are modern-day boilers, which boast a much lower decibel rating than that of older boiler set-ups.

-All contemporary boiler devices come as standard with a 1-year warranty.
-In most cases, this can be extended to 2 or even 12 years, providing the boiler is serviced regularly.
+All contemporary boiler devices come as standard with a 1-year warranty and in most cases, this can be extended to 2 or even 12 years, providing the boiler is serviced regularly.

-Having a warranty in place is an asset to homeowners should something go wrong.
+A warranty is an asset to homeowners should something go wrong.
 This warranty will cover any system faults on your behalf, meaning you won’t have to pay for a full replacement.